tsaklidis/MeteoValidation/README.md

 ```

 <p>
-	Assign the task to a cron job every 3 hours. <br>
+	Assign the task to a cron job every 3 hours. (meteo.gr has forecast every 3 hours) <br>
-	In order to check the collected data use the show_plots.py script and give a date as an argument
+	In order to check the collected data use the show_plots.py script.
+Give a date as an argument for older days.
+No date shows today forecast.
 </p>

 ```shell